madpiano/2019-432/README.md

 - If you need additional installation instructions, we recommend using [Dr. Love's 431 instructions](https://github.com/THOMASELOVE/431-2018/tree/master/software), or [these Stat 545 instructions](https://stat545.com/block000_r-rstudio-install.html).
 - 432 is also supported by [DataCamp](https://www.datacamp.com), a terrific learning platform for data science.
 On 2018-08-30, I sent those of you who took 431 with me this Fall an invitation to join us in that community.
 Please do.

+## Roster Check

+An initial course roster is available now in the Google Spreadsheet at http://bit.ly/432-2019-roster-check.
+You may need to log into Google via CWRU to see the actual link, and then verify the information (editing where needed), especially:

+- the name you want me to call you
+- your current employment status (which could be full-time student, or cardiac surgeon at CCF, or whatever you want to share)
+- edit the provided CWRU email as needed to specify the email you'd like me to use for you in 432.

+If you do not appear on this roster, add your information and email Dr. Love to tell him.

 ## Contact Us